CCM Composition welcomes guest artists for Zemlinsky events in 2021-22

 - Aya Yoshida (Japan/Netherlands) Winner of the 2019 Alexander Zemlinsky Prize for Composition | Nov.
 28-Dec.
 6, 2021

-CCM will announce 2021-22 events in two-month intervals; November/December events will be announced in October.
-Learn more about the guest artists and upcoming September/October events below.
+CCM will announce 2021-22 events in two-month intervals; January/February events will be announced in December.
+Learn more about the guest artists and upcoming fall 2021 events below.

 The Zemlinsky Prize, instituted in 1990 and awarded every six or seven years, promotes the music of young composers from around the world, while honoring Alexander Zemlinsky (1871-1942), a composer who is becoming increasingly recognized as one of the 20th century's significant musical voices.
 Previous Zemlinsky Prize-winners include Ulrich Kreppein, Nerong Prangcharoen and Moritz Eggert.
 In 2019 Aya Yoshida won the competition’s first prize for her 10-minute piece Double-face.
 Her first prize award includes $30,000 along with a major new orchestral commission for dance.
 This commissioned piece will receive a world premiere by the CCM Philharmonia Orchestra and CCM Ballet Ensemble in December (peformance details will be announced in October).
 There will also be a commercially produced recording of the 15-minute long piece by the CCM Philharmonia.